Dodgers vs. Cardinals Player Props Betting Odds

 Outman Stats

-- Outman has four doubles, three triples, seven home runs, 10 walks and 19 RBI (25 total hits).
-He's also stolen two bases.
+- James Outman has 25 hits with four doubles, three triples, seven home runs and 10 walks.
+He has driven in 19 runs with two stolen bases.

 Outman Recent Games